kohesive/klutter/db-jdbi-v2/README.md

 ## klutter/db-jdbi-v2

+**NOTE:** This has been [merged into JDBI](https://github.com/jdbi/jdbi) as officially supported, see 3.x snapshots and betas since March 7, 2017 for having this built-in.
+Support here has been removed.

 For JDBI v2.x adding both automatic parameter binding by name for Kotlin methods in SqlObjects.
 And ResultSet mapping to Kotlin classes anywhere a ResultSet is used.